 2.4 Data extraction

-Two reviewers selected the studies on the basis of the inclusion/exclusion criteria and extracted data including: study design, patient age, patient numbers, drug, dose and outcome measures of safety, tolerability and efficacy.
+Two authors selected the studies on the basis of the inclusion/exclusion criteria and extracted data including: study design, ADHD medication use, patient age, drug, sleep hygiene information and outcome measures of safety, tolerability and efficacy.
 Any disagreement was resolved by consensus.

 2.5 Assessment of study quality